AndersDeath/diary2/000-current.md

 # 11 April - Tuesday - 194 day of immigration

 I feel quite depressive today.
 It's not a first time, but I totally hate this kind of things.
-Russian government created new law that
+Russian government created new law that gives them an option of sending